JmacCl/My_Guitar__Practice_Application/README.md

 3. A scale/chord chart generator.
 A method that produce the chords of a scale, and the option to add a secondary scale, the dominant and or diminished chords and the possibility to make it only show triads, sevenths, etc...

+In terms of things I would like to with this application, would be to make the methods more efficent, detailing the methods more and maybe adding a nicer user interface.